THANADOS is a Digital Humanities research project on

 Features

-If you want to know more about the features or the project please take a look at the manual or the about section.
+If you want to know more about the features, the project or you want to host your data, please take a look at the manual and the about section.

 News and Highlights: